Newry, Co. Down

 The population falling within the Union at the 1831 census had been 88,181 with divisions ranging in size from Donagmore (population 2,378) to Newry itself (10,004).

 The new Newry Union workhouse was erected in 1840-1 on a seven-acre site at the south-east of Newry.
 Designed by the Poor Law Commissioners' architect George Wilkinson, the building was based on one of his standard plans to accommodate 1,000 inmates.
 Its construction cost £7,100 plus £1,727 for fittings etc. The workhouse was declared fit for the reception of paupers on 14th December 1841 and admitted its first inmates on 16th December.
-The workhouse location and layout are shown on the 1950s map below by which time the site had become Daisy Hill Hospital.
+The workhouse location and layout are shown on the 1850s map below.

 The buildings followed Wilkinson's typical layout.
 An entrance and administrative block at the south-east contained a porter's room and waiting room at the centre with the Guardians' board room on the first floor above.